-- Knowledge of the major issues impacting student success.
+- Knowledge of the major issues impacting today’s students.

-- Confidence in identifying barriers to success, developing policy solutions, and fostering relationships with higher-ed policymakers, and advocating for systems change.
+- Self-efficacy in identifying barriers to success, developing policy solutions, fostering relationships with higher-ed policymakers, and advocating for systems change.

-- Skills such as interpersonal skills, relationship-building skills, and effective communication skills, that will enable them to be future advocates for other political and social issues.
+- Interpersonal skills, relationship-building skills, and effective communication skills, that will enable them to be future advocates for other political and social issues.

 - A stipend for their participation in the fellowship.

-- Be a student, in good academic standing, enrolled at a public higher-ed college or university in Southern California
+- Be a student, in good academic standing, enrolled at a public higher-ed college or university in California.

-- Priority will be given to students affiliated with SoCal CAN and to Level Up participants, but others are encouraged to apply!
+- Priority will be given to students affiliated with a SoCal CAN member organization, but ALL are encouraged to apply.

-- Design and execute an advocacy campaign on their campus
+- Design and execute an advocacy campaign with their respective team.

-- Submit a report at the culmination of the fellowship
+- Submit a team project report at the culmination of the fellowship.

 For any questions or inquiries please contact: Marcos Montes / firstname.lastname@example.org